microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

         ```bash
         az login
         ```
+        If you have access to more than 1 tenants, it's advisable to use the syntax below with a designated tenant id to logon to the right tenant
+        ```bash
+        az login --tenant "<YOUR_TENANT_ID>"
+        ```
+        Use the code and follow the instruction to finish the login.
     > Note: You need to login in and be authenticated to use the `az cli` extension.
         ![](./images/run_mlopsworkshop_azcli006.png)
         After copy the __code__ and go to the link, [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).

-        Use the code and follow the instruction to finish the login.

 - A8.
 Configure the subscription and Azure Machine Learning Workspace
     ```bash